fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 anything that has a definition, and "ForwardIterator" should "T_*" or something compatible.
 Functions like this can be very powerful and useful, but they are only available to C++.

-## Run-time compilation of GPU device code
+## Run-time compilation and dynamic-instantiation

 Run-time compilation is not a new thing to GPU programmers.
 In graphics programming, we use it to compile shaders to adapt to different running environment.
 In OpenCL, we also use it as the default way to compile